Allow Us To Reintroduce Ourselves...

 Dan Keegan is a native of Iowa who relocated to Durham after graduating from the University of Northern Iowa with a degree in Elementary Education.
 Dan has been involved with Urban Hope since 2005.
 He has served in the capacity of summer camp counselor, assistant director and director of the summer camp, basketball coach, mentor, and neighbor.
 During the school year, Dan directs the WAY (Walltown Aspiring Youth), an after school program Urban Hope sponsors with the School For Conversion.
 Outside of his work with Urban Hope, Dan works as an assistant teacher at Eastway Elementary School.

 Bahari J. Harris

 Bahari Harris is the founder of Urban Hope and served as the ministry's Executive Director for 10 years.
-He is currently enrolled at Duke University's Fuqua School of Business and Sanford School of Public Policy pursuing a dual Masters in Business Administration and Masters in Public Policy with a focus on international development.
+After Urban Hope, Bahari enrolled at Duke University's Fuqua School of Business and Sanford School of Public Policy graduating in May 2016 with a dual Masters in Business Administration and Masters in Public Policy (international development concentration).
+Bahari currently works as an Assistant Vice President for Bank of America’s Consumer Banking division in Charlotte, NC.
 Having been on staff with the Navigators since August 2002, Bahari continues to work on initiatives that will expand and develop the organization's African-American ministries and missionaries.
-He and his wife, Mamie, remain faithful residents of Walltown committed to supporting young people and their families.
+He and his wife, Mamie, remain faithful advocates of Walltown committed to supporting young people and their families.